 - Coin storage (USB, hardware wallets, safe deposit boxes, etc.

 You will need to determine the proper allocation of some of the above expenses for your mining operation.
 For example, you won’t be able to deduct 100% of your electricity expenses, since your electricity is also used to power many other things in your house aside from your mining rigs.

 It might even make sense to purchase a portable electricity meter (which would be a deductible expense), so you would know exactly how much electricity your mining rig uses.
 For large hardware purchases you may have to use the depreciation method for deducting the expense.

 Your accountant can give further guidance on the rules that cover assets which depreciate.

-Business vs. Hobby
+Crypto Mining as a Business vs. Hobby

 As alluded to above, you’ll need to determine if your cryptocurrency mining is a business or a hobby under IRS guidelines.
 To qualify as a business the activity must be done on a continuing, consistent basis, with the purpose of profit generation.
 If it is sporadic and/or insubstantial it is a hobby and reporting will be different